 Students should be computing fluently with whole numbers.
 Computational fluency refers to having efficient and accurate methods for computing.
 Students exhibit computational fluency when they demonstrate flexibility in the computational methods they choose, understand and can explain these methods, and produce accurate answers efficiently.
 The computational methods that a student uses should be based on mathematical ideas that the student understands well.
 Fluency with whole-number computation depends, in large part, on fluency with basic number combinations-the single-digit addition and multiplication pairs and their counterparts for subtraction and division.
 Fluency with the basic number combinations develops from well-understood meanings for the four operations and from a focus on thinking strategies (Thornton 1990; Isaacs and Carroll 1999).

-National Council of Teachers of Mathematics, 2000
+Principles and Standards for School Mathematics, National Council of Teachers of Mathematics, 2000

 Effective teaching of mathematics builds fluency with procedures on a foundation of conceptual understanding so that students, over time, become skillful in using procedures flexibly as they solve contextual and mathematical problems.

-Principles to Actions.National Council of Teachers of Mathematics, 2014
+Principles to Actions.
+National Council of Teachers of Mathematics, 2014 current literature as "basic number combinations".

-Basic math facts are defined as computations involving the four basic math operations: addition, subtraction, multiplication, and division; using the single-digit numbers, 0-9.
-These basic facts are often referred to in current literature as "basic number combinations".
 This phraseology is intended to focus less emphasis on discrete factual pieces of information and more on the relationships that exist and are critical to retention and recall of this information.
 The term "math facts" will be used here for the sake of clarity and consistency but, in fact, emphasis will be on constructing understanding of number and operation and on the development of strategies, an approach much more in line with "basic number combinations."